Dick Allen: Hall of Fame candidacy

 Hall of Fame teammate Goose Gossage also confirmed Tanner's view.
 In an interview with USA TODAY Sports, Gossage said: "I've been around the game a long time, and he's the greatest player I've ever seen play in my life.
 He had the most amazing season (1972) I've ever seen.
 He's the smartest baseball man I've ever been around in my life.
 He taught me how to pitch from a hitter's perspective, and taught me how to play the game right.
 There's no telling the numbers this guy could have put up if all he worried about was stats.
 The guy belongs in the Hall of Fame."

 Another of Allen's ex-White Sox teammates, pitcher Stan Bahnsen, said, "I actually thought that Dick was better than his stats.
 Every time we needed a clutch hit, he got it.
 He got along great with his teammates and he was very knowledgeable about the game.
 He was the ultimate team guy."

-Another Hall of Fame teammate, Mike Schmidt, credited Dick Allen in his book, Clearing the Bases, as his mentor.
+Another Hall of Fame teammate, Mike Schmidt, credited Dick Allen in his 2006 book, Clearing the Bases, as his mentor.
 In Schmidt's biography, written by historian William C. Kashatus, Schmidt fondly recalls Allen mentoring him before a game in Chicago in 1976, saying to him, "Mike, you've got to relax.
 You've got to have some fun.
 Remember when you were just a kid and you'd skip supper to play ball?
 You were having fun.
 Hey, with all the talent you've got, baseball ought to be fun.
 Enjoy it.
 Be a kid again."
 Schmidt responded by hitting four home runs in the game.

 Schmidt is quoted in the same book, "The baseball writers used to claim that Dick would divide the clubhouse along racial lines.
 That was a lie.
 The truth is that Dick never divided any clubhouse."

 BBWAA consideration

 Allen was included in 1983 Baseball Hall of Fame balloting for consideration by the Baseball Writers' Association of America (BBWAA).
 He received 14 votes out of the 374 ballots cast (3.7%).
-Since his vote total was less than 5%, he was removed from future consideration by BBWAA voters.
+He was not on the 1984 ballot, but returned in 1985 and remained on the ballot until 1997.
+He never received more than 18.9% of the vote (75% is required for election).